iOS 26

 6. Manually Select Your Mobile Carrier

-Your Android device is programmed to select a network operator for you by default automatically.
-Changing your network operator manually can help register your IMS.
+Your Android device is programmed to automatically select a network operator by default.
+However, changing your network operator manually can help you register your IMS.

 To change your network operator, follow these steps: